 HUMAN RESOURCES DIRECTOR

-Purpose & Scope: Responsible for the management and oversight of multiple Human Resource functions including, but not limited to: Employee and Labor Relations, Payroll, Employment, Training and Development, Health Services, and Compliance.
-Duties include assuring compliance with such agencies as; USCIS, NLRB, OSHA, EEOC, OFCCP, as well as related internal policies, practices and Collective Bargaining Agreement.
-Manage and direct the human resource activities and strategies through local HR staff.
+Responsible for the management and oversight of multiple Human Resource functions including, but not limited to: Employee and Labor Relations, Payroll, Employment, Training and Development, Safety and Health, and Compliance.
+Duties include assuring compliance with such agencies as; USCIS, NLRB, OSHA, EEOC, OFCCP, and related internal policies, practices, and Collective Bargaining Agreement.
+Manage and direct the human resource activities and strategies through local HR staff

 - Provide technical support for operations management and HR staff